Saving Foundation Flow-Matching Priors for Inverse Problems: Appendix

-i.e., the forward model $\mc A$ is the identity map.
-We use $1000$ randomly drawn images from the training set of \texttt{ DIV2K} and adopt all default hyperparameter settings from \cref{sec:app_exp_details}.
-For D-Flow, we stop optimizing when there is no effective update to $\mb z$ for $5$ consecutive epochs.
-We run FMPlug-W for a maximum of $1000$ epochs and use the output as the regression result.
+In this task, we solve $\min\nolimits_{\mb z} \; \ell\paren{\mb x, \mc G_{\mb \theta}(\mb z)}$, i.e., regressing any given image $\mb x$ with $\mc G_{\mb \theta}$.
+The purpose is to test whether $\mc G_{\mb \theta}$ is powerful enough to generate arbitrary given natural images, i.e., its surjectivity.
+We use $1000$ randomly drawn images from the training set of \texttt{ DIV2K} and adopt all default hyperparameters from \cref{sec:app_exp_details}.
+For D-Flow, we stop the optimization process when there is no effective update to $\mb z$ for $5$ consecutive epochs.
+We run FMPlug for a maximum of $1000$ epochs and take the generation results from the last epoch.